terefang/odd6rpg/lite/200-character.md

 This archetype represents a character who is skilled in combat and physical activities.
 They should have high scores physical attributes, and may have specialized skills in weapons or hand-to-hand combat.
-Warriors are typically strong and brave, and are often found on the front lines of battle.

 ### Adept

 This archetype represents a character who is skilled in magic or other supernatural abilities.
 They should have high scores in mental attributes, and may have specialized skills in spellcasting or other supernatural abilities.
-Adepts are typically wise and powerful, and are often found in support roles, using their abilities to aid their allies.

 ### Expert

 This archetype represents a character who is skilled in a specific area of knowledge or expertise.
 They may have high scores in a broad range of attributes, and have specialized skills in a specific area of expertise, such as engineering, medicine, or law.
-Experts are typically intelligent and knowledgeable, and are often found in support roles, using their expertise to aid their allies.

 ## Occupations